MohneeshVaidya/Python_Projects/_02__Python_IDLE/readme.md

 3. You can edit the source file and save it.
 4. You can also write your own python code and save it.
 5. It makes use of the xterm terminal to run the program.
+6. Two extra python files (Test1.py and Test2.py) are given to test the program.

 Package required to run this program -
 1. tkinter (use this command to install tkinter - pip install tkinter)